-Years ended December 31, 2014 versus 2013
+Period ended March 31, 2015 versus 2014

-- Total operating revenues increased by \$271. - Fare and toll revenue increased by \$233 due to higher ridership and vehicle crossings for the year ended December 31, 2014 when compared to year ended 2013, and due to system wide fare and toll increases that took place in March 2013. - Other operating revenues increased by \$38.
-The increase was due primarily to an increase in paratransit reimbursement of expenses from New York City and from advertising revenues collected on behalf of all agencies. - Total non-operating revenue increased by \$382. - Total grants, appropriations, and taxes were higher by \$386 for the year ended December 31, 2014. - Tax supported subsidies from New York State increased by \$218, due to increases from Mass Transportation Trust Fund for \$92 and Metropolitan Mass Transportation Operating Assistance for \$49, Payroll Mobility Tax for \$67 and MTA Aid Trust Account for \$10. - Tax supported subsidies from New York City increased by \$170, from Urban Tax for \$169 and Mortgage Recording Tax for \$1. - Other subsidies decreased by \$2 from New York State service contract subsidy by \$3 offset by an increase in Build America Bond subsidy of \$1. - Other non-operating revenues decreased by \$4 due primarily to lower reimbursement from the Federal Transit Administration ("FTA") and the Federal Emergency Management Agency ("FEMA") relating to Tropical Storm Sandy of \$137.
-Other non-operating income decreased by \$14.
-The decrease was offset by higher reimbursement from Connecticut Department of Transportation of \$35 for the MTA Metro-North Railroad, from New York City of \$110 for MTA Bus and MTA Staten Island Railway, and from Station Maintenance and Use assessments of \$2. - Labor costs increased by \$735.
-The major changes within this category are: - Salaries and wages increased by \$472, due largely to increases in MTA Long Island Railroad of \$151, MTA Metro-North Railroad of \$130, and MTA New York City Transit of \$137, other agencies increase by \$54, all related to wage rate increases and retroactive labor contract settlements. - Postemployment benefits other than pensions increased by \$145 from changes in actuarial estimates. - Retirement and employee benefits increased by \$118 due to increased rates for health and welfare plans and to higher Workers' Compensation reserve requirements based on current actuarial calculations. - Non-labor operating costs increased by \$105.
-The variance was due to:
+- Total operating revenues increased by \$36. - Fare and toll revenue increased by \$31 due to higher ridership and vehicle crossings for the period ended March 31, 2015 when compared to the period ended March 2014. - Other operating revenues increased by \$5.
+The increase was due primarily to an increase in paratransit reimbursement of expenses from New York City and from advertising revenues collected on behalf of all agencies. - Total non-operating revenue increased by \$5. - Total grants, appropriations, and taxes were higher by \$19 for the period ended March 31, 2015. - Tax supported subsidies from New York City increased by \$100; this increase was from Urban Tax for \$85 and Mortgage Recording Tax for \$15. - Tax supported subsidies from New York State decreased by \$81, due to decreases from Mass Transportation Trust Fund for \$41, Payroll Mobility Tax for \$39, and MTA Aid Trust Account for \$1. - Other non-operating revenues decreased by \$14 due primarily to lower subsidies from New York City of \$13 for MTA Bus and MTA Staten Island Railway, from the Connecticut Department of Transportation for the MTA Metro-North Railroad of \$2 offset by an increase in Station Maintenance and Use assessments of \$1. - Labor costs increased by \$161.
+The major changes within this category are: - Salaries and wages increased by \$107, due largely to increases in MTA New York City Transit of \$51, MTA Metro-North Railroad of \$15, MTA Long Island Rail Road of \$14, and other agencies increase by \$27. - Postemployment benefits other than pensions increased by \$36 from changes in actuarial estimates. - Retirement and employee benefits increased by \$18 due to increased rates for health and welfare plans and due to higher Workers' Compensation reserve requirements based on current actuarial calculations. - Non-labor operating costs increased by \$46.
+The variance was due to: - Increase in depreciation by \$21 due to additional facilities placed into service. - Increase in claims by \$11 due to current actuarial calculations. - Increase in material and supplies by \$7, mainly due to ongoing maintenance and repairs for transit and commuter systems.